cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D4/d4_implementation 1.md

 # 3. Adopted Technologies
 **Hostwinds:**
-Hostwinds
+Hostwinds.
+Some members on the team have used this before to host a website.

 **WinSCP/FileZilla:**
-WinSCP, FileZilla, and others
+WinSCP, FileZilla, and others.
+This is the best software to transfer files to the server.

 # 4. Learning/Training